Learn how you can become a spiritual director at our Open House event →

 Recent scientific research has proven the truth of Julian’s insight that generally, as our anxiety increases our effectiveness decreases.
 In all areas of life — whether in our work, relationships, or faith — we function best if we’re in a state of “optimal stress.”
 (See my article, “Optimal Stress.”)
 In other words, not only is it a problem to be over-stressed, it’s all a problem to be under-stressed.
 Instead of being anxious or apathetic we want to be alert — alert to God’s presence and activity as we go about our daily lives.

 To be alert to God, but not hyper or obsessed with hearing from him, requires that we be joyfully content in his kingdom — even when we don’t know what God’s specific will is regarding a decision we’re facing.
-It’s okay not to know what the best thing to do is as long as do know and trust that God is with us.
+It’s okay not to know what the best thing to do is as long as we do know and trust that God is with us.
 (I elaborate on the difference between seeking clarity from God versus trusting him in our devotional, “Praying for Clarity from God?“)

 Further Reading